 The starting line from the 2012 Long Beach Turkey Trot.
 All Photos Courtesy of LBTT Facebook.

-What started out as a single event with about 500 participants has grown into a tradition that draws nearly 5,000 people every year, funding nearly 90 percent of Rudd’s charity, Community Action Team (CAT).
+What started out as a single event with about 500 participants has grown to tradition that draws nearly 5,000 people every year, funding nearly 90% of his non-profit’s needs to put on its nearly 60 events, contests and projects each year, according to an estimate from Rudd.

-“Let’s put it this way: the Turkey Trot funds my non-profit for the entire year,” Rudd said last year.
+“Let’s put it this way: the Turkey Trot funds my non-profit for the entire year,” Rudd said.
 “That’s how important it is.”

 “You can tell by the number of people that come out and participate that it’s a community building event,” Rudd said.
 “Anytime that we can get 5,000 people, mostly from around this area to come together—and they’re going to have some relatives come in from others states or other countries—that just solidifies who we are as a community.”